revans/diesel/README.md

 I've tried to stick as close to rails as possible, not using things like devise or the bower rails gem.
 There are some gems that get added like bootstrap-sass, font-awesome, bcrypt, kaminari (for pagination), rack-cors, etc.

+## Usage

+Include the gem in your project's Gemfile:

+  group :development do
+    gem 'diesel'
+  end

+You'll then have a bunch of new generators which you can see by running the following terminal
+command:

+  rails g